stranger1200/discord-qr-deleter/README.md

 This bot begins working as soon as it has been added to a server.
 It scans all attachments and embedded images.
 It will also present this information alongside total server count and ping when tagged.

 ## Settings
 The bot has one confirgurable setting, which is to enable a logging channel for the bot whenever it deletes a message.
 You can use the slash command `/setlogchannel` and specify either a channel to set the logging channel or "none" to remove it.
+You will need the `Administrator` permission to see this command.

 ## Running the bot
 If you would like to run this bot, follow these instructions.